LondheShubham153/ansible-zero-to-hero/Ansible_Installation_and_Run_First_Playbook.md

-## Ansible Installation & Running Your First Playbook
+# 🚀 Ansible Installation & Host Configurations!

 ### 1. Update Your System
 Before installing Ansible, it's essential to update your package list to ensure you have the latest software. </br>